danielloera/primeulam/README.md

-You can also customize it by color, background color, circle radius, and size. e.g. "python primeulam.py -radius 4 -color white -bg black -size 101" will diplay:
+You can also customize it by color, background color, circle radius, and size. e.g.
+"python primeulam.py -radius 4 -color white -bg black -size 101" will display:

 ![custom example](/custom_example.png "custom example")